Cryptonomic/ConseilJS/docs/README.md

 ### Smart Contract Interactions

 Tezos smart contracts are natively executed in a stack-based type-safe language called Michelson.
 As of version 0.2.7, ConseilJS is able to deploy a large portion of contracts written in that language.
-Rather than compose contracts directly in Michelson, we encourage you to look at more developer-friendly options like [SmartPy](http://smartpy.io/demo/).
+Rather than compose contracts directly in Michelson, we encourage you to look at more developer-friendly options like [SmartPy](http://smartpy.io/dev/).
+Smart Chain Arena has [learning materials](https://smartpy.io/dev/help.html) and an excellent [reference for SmartPy](https://smartpy.io/dev/reference.html).
+The editor also has a set of sample contracts that demonstrate various smart contract techniques.
+Finally, Cryptonomic has put together a [Smart Contract Development Syllabus](https://medium.com/the-cryptonomic-aperiodical/smart-contract-development-syllabus-f285a8463a4d) based on SmartPy.

 #### Deploy a Contract